khaiwyon/materials/week_1/day_5/1_nesting.md

   end
   ```

-- `.include(:posts)` is a `eager loading` method.
-This is usually used when we need to eagerly load an associated table on top of the original table.
+- `.include(:posts)` is an `eager loading` method.
+This is usually used when we need to load an associated table on top of the original table.
-This allows faster querying when you eventually need to retrieve a record's associated records.
+This allows faster querying when you eventually need to retrieve a record's associations.
 For example, when you need to fetch all `posts` of a `topic`.

-- As mentioned, since we've nested posts under topics, we can now scope to show only posts relevant to the topic we've selected.
+- As mentioned, since we've nested posts under topics, we can now scope to show posts relevant to the topic we've selected.

-- Because of this, we have to pass the `topic` id into all our `link_to` and `form_for` paths as well.
+- Because of this, we have to pass `topic` into all our `link_to` and `form_for` paths as well.

 - For example, instead of `<%= link_to "Show", post_path(@post) %>`, it is now `<%= link_to "Show", topic_post_path(@topic, @post) %>`